cdsap/Talaiot/README.md

 ## Example: Analyzing Data provided by Talaiot

 ### Docker, InfluxDb and Grafana
-To have a quick setup to see the possibilities of `Talaiot` we are providing a Docker image to set up quickly a Grafana + Inlfluxdb instances(based on [this](https://github.com/philhawthorne/docker-influxdb-grafana) great repo).
+To have a quick setup to see the possibilities of `Talaiot` we are providing a Docker image to setup a Grafana + Inlfluxdb instances(based on [this](https://github.com/philhawthorne/docker-influxdb-grafana) great repo).

-Additionally we create a default database and a provisioned dashboard.
+Additionally, the Docker image is creating a default database, a provisioned dashboard and the default datasource for InfluxDb.
 The source is [here](docker/Dockerfile):

 TO run the Docker Image: